Sources

 Telegram

 Telegram Messenger, commonly known as Telegram, is an encrypted, cross-platform, cloud-based messaging application.
 Telegram was founded in 2013 by the founders of VK and hosts its operational center in Dubai.
 Telegram data schema consists of channels which users can join to post messages, images, videos, or other media.
-The Open Measures Telegram dataset includes activity from extremist and neo-Nazi groups in the United States and coordinated state-backed disinformation campaigns throughout the world.
+The Open Measures Telegram collections include activity from extremist and neo-Nazi groups and coordinated state-backed disinformation campaigns throughout the world.

 TikTok